scipy/scipy/doc/source/tutorial/ndimage.rst

     the *extra_arguments* and *extra_keywords* arguments.

-The :func:`sobel` and :func:`prewitt` functions fit the required signature and can therefore directly be used with :func:`generic_gradient_magnitude`.
+The :obj:`sobel` and :func:`prewitt` functions fit the required signature and can therefore directly be used with :func:`generic_gradient_magnitude`.
 The following function implements the gradient magnitude using Gaussian derivatives:

-    The function :func:`gaussian_gradient_magnitude` calculates the
+    The function :obj:`gaussian_gradient_magnitude` calculates the
     gradient magnitude using :func:`gaussian_filter` to calculate the first derivatives.
 The standard-deviations of the Gaussian filter along each axis are passed through the parameter *sigma* as a sequence or